kaimitai/FaxIScripts/docs/doc.md

 The defines will only replace numeric constants, and only in the [shops] and [iscript] sections.

-### [reserved_strings]
+### [strings]

-This section contains a list of strings with reserved indexes.
+The section [reserved_strings] contains a list of strings with reserved indexes.
 The assembler needs to know about these so they are not relocated or discarded during builds.
 These are strings which are used directly by game logic, and not necessarily any particular script.

 ```
 [reserved_strings]